 -

-Please provide an overview of the legal and regulatory framework governing data protection, privacy and cybersecurity in your jurisdiction (e.g., a summary of the key laws; who is covered by them; what sectors, activities or data do they regulate; and who enforces the relevant laws).
+Please provide an overview of the legal and regulatory framework governing data protection, privacy and cybersecurity in your jurisdiction (e.g., a summary of the key laws; who is covered; what sectors, activities or data do they regulate; and who enforces the relevant laws).

 In Australia, data protection and privacy are principally regulated by the federal Privacy Act 1988 (Cth) (Privacy Act).
 The Privacy Act regulates the collection, use, storage and disclosure of personal information by private sector organisations (with some exceptions) and federal government agencies (but not state agencies).
 In particular, the Privacy Act sets out 13 Australian Privacy Principles (APPs) which set out specific obligations in respect of personal information.
 The Privacy Act also contains credit reporting obligations which apply to the handling of credit information about individuals by credit reporting bodies, credit providers and some other entities.

-In relation to cybersecurity specifically, we refer to the answer to item 35.
+In relation to cybersecurity specifically, we refer to the answers to items 35 to 47.

 The Privacy Act applies to the handling of personal information by private sector organisations generally, however, organisations with aggregate group turnover of less than AUD3 million are not covered by the Privacy Act unless they are: (i) a private sector health services provider; (ii) a business that sells or purchases personal information; (iii) a credit reporting body; or (iv) a contracted service provider for a federal government agency.